TheDizzler/DXTKGui/README.md

 ##TODO:
 >- Need to go check for circular shared_ptr references
 >- Controller controlled controls (joysticks)
->- TransitionEffect::SplitTransition not rendering texture?
->- !text in dialog doesn't center any more!
->- Test using controls with layerdepth
 >- Button doesn't show hover again after click and release (fixed?)
 >- ImageButtons do not go back to hoverstate after press release
 >- Dialog Box - allow hyphenating of words that can't fit on one line with option to turn on/off